Sanora Babb: Personal life

-Starting in 1932 Babb had a long friendship with writer William Saroyan that grew into an unrequited love affair on Saroyan's part.
+Starting in 1932 Babb had a long correspondence and friendship with writer William Saroyan that grew into an unrequited love affair on Saroyan's part.
 She also had an affair with Ralph Ellison between 1941 and 1943.

 She met the Chinese-American cinematographer James Wong Howe, and they traveled to Paris in 1937 to marry.
 Their marriage was not recognized in California because the state had an anti-miscegenation law that prohibited marriage between people of different races.
 Howe's traditional Chinese views prevented him from cohabiting with Babb while they were not legally married, so they maintained separate apartments in the same building.
 Furthermore, Howe's studio contract had a "morals clause" that prohibited him from publicly acknowledging their relationship.

 Howe and Babb did not legally marry in California until 1948, after the court case Perez v.
 Sharp overturned the state marriage ban.
 When the couple found a judge who agreed to perform the marriage, he reportedly stated: "She looks old enough.
-If she wants to marry a chink, that's her business."
+If she wants to marry a chink, that's her business".

 Babb's political connections indicate a leftward, progressive lean.
-Mish and Whisenhunt note that Babb's connections to the Communist Party, among other liberal organizations, indicate Babb was "influenced by leftist ideals."
+Mish and Whisenhunt note that Babb's connections to the Communist Party, among other liberal organizations, indicate Babb was "influenced by leftist ideals".
 In fact, she would sever ties with the Communist Party-USA because the party was not liberal enough for her views.
 Babb's engagement with the John Reed Club in the 1930s connected her to other writers of the time, such as Edna St. Vincent Millay.

 Babb's progressive leanings ultimately lead her to being blacklisted by the House Un-American Activities Committee.
 At one point, she was forced to flee the United States for Mexico.
 Babb returned to the U.S. in 1951 and settled in Los Angeles, California.
 Babb became part of the LA writing group started by Ray Bradbury and taught classes on fiction at UCLA.
 Babb continued to write and publish well into her eighties.

 Death and posthumous publications

-Babb passed away in her Los Angeles home on December 31, 2005, at the age of 98 due to natural causes according to her editor, Joanne Dearcopp.
-Before her passing, she was widowed by her husband, James Wong Howe, who died in 1976.
+Babb died in her Los Angeles home on December 31, 2005, at the age of 98 due to natural causes according to her editor, Joanne Dearcopp.
+Before her death, she was widowed by her husband, James Wong Howe, who died in 1976.
 She left no immediate survivors, but Joanne Dearcoppe, who knew Babb for over 60 years, was named literary executor.

 Dearcopp has published additional work by Babb posthumously in addition to pursuing recovery work of Babb's writings.
 At the time of Babb's death, only one year had passed since Whose Names Are Unknown was published by the University of Oklahoma Press, which both The New York Times and Los Angeles Times noted in the obituaries they published.